NATS Internals

 Section titled “Revision-Based CAS”NATS JetStream KV supports optimistic concurrency via revision numbers.
 Each kv.put() returns a revision, and kv.update() accepts an expected revision — the update fails if another writer modified the value since it was read:

-Worker A: kv.get("hint_abc") → { value: "3", revision: 42 }Worker B: kv.get("hint_abc") → { value: "3", revision: 42 }
+Worker A: kv.get("hint_process-order") → { value: "3", revision: 42 }Worker B: kv.get("hint_process-order") → { value: "3", revision: 42 }

-Worker A: kv.update("hint_abc", "2", 42) → succeeds (revision 43)Worker B: kv.update("hint_abc", "2", 42) → fails ("wrong last sequence")Worker B: kv.get("hint_abc") → { value: "2", revision: 43 }Worker B: kv.update("hint_abc", "1", 43) → succeeds (revision 44)The adapter retries up to 5 times on “wrong last sequence” errors before giving up.
-A failed CAS means another worker already claimed the slot — the retrying worker reads the updated value and tries again with the new revision.
+Worker A: kv.update("hint_process-order", "2", 42) → succeeds (revision 43)Worker B: kv.update("hint_process-order", "2", 42) → fails ("wrong last sequence")Worker B: kv.get("hint_process-order") → { value: "2", revision: 43 }Worker B: kv.update("hint_process-order", "1", 43) → succeeds (revision 44)The adapter retries up to 5 times on “wrong last sequence” errors before giving up.
+A failed CAS means another writer modified the value — the retrying caller reads the new value and tries again.
+Both provideWakeHint (additive contributions from concurrent publishers) and consumeWakeHint (workers racing to claim slots) use the same retry loop.

 Decrement Logic

 Section titled “Decrement Logic”1.
 Read hint value and revision2.
-If value ≤ 0: return false (no jobs to claim)3.
-Try kv.update(key, value - 1, revision)4.
-If success: return true (worker should query database)5.
-If "wrong last sequence": retry from step 1 (max 5 times)6.
+If key missing: return true (graceful degradation — wake)3.
+If value ≤ 0: return false (budget exhausted)4.
+Try kv.update(key, value - 1, revision)5.
+If success: return true (slot claimed, worker should query database)6.
+If "wrong last sequence": retry from step 1 (max 5 times)7.
 If max retries exceeded: return false (skip this notification)This provides the same thundering herd prevention as Redis Lua scripts, using NATS-native primitives instead of atomic scripting.

 Without JetStream KV